 May Be Prone to Email Scams

 Another con to think about with emailed checks is the different scams out there.
-Like anything else in finances, such as fast cash loans, retirement accounts, and online banking, checks also have fraud.
+Like anything else in finances, such as quick cash loans, retirement accounts, and online banking, checks also have fraud.
 Scammers may pose as bill collectors, businesses, and individuals to try and collect your personal information, including your bank account details or to try and get money from you.
 To protect yourself, it is always a good idea to double-check the sender and contact your payee before filling out anything.

 Key Takeaways of Sending a Check Through the Mail